Gibbs state preparation for commuting Hamiltonian: Mapping to classical Gibbs sampling: Introduction

 \subsection{Conclusion and future work}

 In this manuscript, we give a reduction from Gibbs state preparation for various families of CLHs to the task of Gibbs sampling for classical Hamiltonians.
 In particular, based on the Structure Lemma we show that there is a Gibbs sampling reduction from 2-local qudit CLHs to 2-local qudit classical Hamiltonians.
 Based on the symmetry in qubit CLH and the idea of oblivious randomized correction we give a Gibbs sampling reduction from various 2D qubit CLH to qudit classical Hamiltonians.
 This approach yields a Gibbs sampler based on techniques very different than those traditionally used, such as analyzing the Davies generator.
 We also demonstrate that combined with existing fast mixing results for classical Hamiltonians, our Gibbs sampler matches the performance of state-of-the-art results in \cite{capel2020modified,bardet2023rapid,kastoryano2016quantum}.
+It will be interesting to apply our framework to more examples.

 A natural direction to explore is whether our reduction can be generalized to other CLHs, especially those for which the complexity of proving ground energy is in $\NP$, such as the factorized qudit CLH on 2D lattice~\cite{irani2023commuting}, the factorized CLH on any geometry~\cite{bravyi2003commutative} and the qutrit CLH on 2D~\cite{irani2023commuting}.